Ren Gill: "Hi Ren"

 On 15 December 2022, Ren self-released the music video "Hi Ren".
 This was a breakthrough moment for him.
 "Hi Ren" is an expression of Ren's journey with mental health, autoimmunity, illness, psychosis, and the medical system.
 It brings a message of hope and positivity, and has helped people open up and talk about their own struggles, promoting open public discussions about mental health.

 The video became a viral hit.
 In two months, it received 6.8 million views on YouTube, and charted worldwide on YouTube's trending music video chart, and reached No. 62 on the UK Video Streaming Chart.
 A clip of the video received over 12 million views on TikTok in January 2023.
 For many, this video was an introduction to Ren's unique writing style and his ability to combine multiple genres seamlessly in a song.

 The video received an honourable mention in the Best European Music Video category at the Prague Music Video Awards in April 2023, and was nominated for the Camerimage 2023 Best Music Video award in October 2023.
 Ren was the director, and Samuel Perry-Falvey was the cinematographer.

-Since 2023
+2023–2025

 In January 2023, Ren went to Canada to receive further treatment for Lyme disease.
 He had recorded multiple songs and several videos, including most of his upcoming album, before leaving.

-The next six songs Ren released, "Sick Boi", "Bittersweet Symphony (The Verve Retake)", "Illest of Our Time", "Animal Flow", and "Suicide", also appeared in the United Kingdom's Trending Music Video Chart on YouTube.
 He was invited to play at Glastonbury 2023 and other major UK summer music festivals, but was unable to attend due to his health and ongoing treatment in Canada.